 Sign and Broadcast Transaction

-To sign and broadcast a transaction on the Polkadot network, follow these steps:
+To sign and broadcast a transaction to the Polkadot network, follow these steps:

-1. Prepare unsigned transaction in Base64 encrypted format.
+- Prepare the unsigned transaction in Base64 encrypted format.

 import { readFileSync } from "fs";